Growing Jalapenos: How To Get Sweet Heat

 In the autumn as the weather starts getting colder, pepper production will die down.
 Remove the plant at the end of the season so that you can prepare the bed for a future crop.

-The easiest way of growing jalapeno peppers is from seed, as described above in the planting section.
+The easiest way of growing jalapeños is from jalapeno pepper seeds, as described above in the planting section.

-Trying to figure out when to pick jalapeño peppers?
+Trying to figure out when to pick jalapeños?
 Don’t worry, we’ll tell you when to harvest jalapenos too!

 Next, we have the next stage of ripeness.
 As the pepper matures on the plants, it will gradually begin to turn yellow, then red.
 Once completely red in color, this is the “huachinango” stage.
 It should still feel firm to the touch, but not quite as firm as the green form.

-At any point, you may encounter a “chile gordo”, also known as fat jalapeno peppers.
+At any point, you may encounter the remaining peppers, known as a “chile gordo”, also called fat jalapenos.
 These are great for stuffing with cheese as poppers!

-To harvest, snip through the stem about half an inch above the pepper end using clean pruning shears.
+To harvest jalapeño peppers, snip through the stem about half an inch above the pepper end using clean pruning shears.
 Don’t pull the peppers from your plants, as this can cause damage.